WinVector/Examples/SparkTips/replyr/replyrExamples.md

 `replyr::replyr_apply_f_mapped`
 -------------------------------

 `wrapr::let` was only the secondary proposal in the original [2016 "Parametric variable names" article](http://www.win-vector.com/blog/2016/12/parametric-variable-names-and-dplyr/).
-What we really wanted was a stack of view so the data pretended to have names that matched the code (i.e., re-mapping the data, not the code).
+What we really wanted was a stack of views so the data pretended to have column names that matched the code (i.e., re-mapping the data, not the code).

 With a bit of thought we can achieve this if we associate the data re-mapping with a function environment instead of with the data.
-So a re-mapping is active as long as a given controlling function is in control.
+In this design a re-mapping is active as long as a given controlling function is in control.
 In our case that function is `replyr::replyr_apply_f_mapped()` and works as follows:

 Suppose the operation we wish to use is a rank-reducing function that has been supplied as function from somewhere else that we do not have control of (such as a package).
-The function could be simple such as the following, but we are going to assume we want to use it without alteration (including the without the small alteration of introducing `wrapr::let()`).
+The function could be simple such as the following, but we are going to assume we want to use it without alteration (including the without the small alteration of introducing `wrapr::let()`) because it has been supplied from external code or a package.

 ``` r
 # an external function with hard-coded column names